chocolatey/choco-wiki/GettingStarted.md

 ## What is Chocolatey?
 What is Chocolatey?

 Chocolatey is a software management solution unlike any you've ever experienced on Windows.
-Think of it like this - you create a software deployment package using a little PowerShell, then you can deploy it anywhere you have Windows with everything (like Puppet, SCCM, Altiris, or Connectwise Automate).
+Think of it like this - you create a software deployment package using a little PowerShell, then you can deploy it anywhere you have Windows with everything (like Puppet, SCCM, Altiris, Connectwise Automate, etc).

-Write your deployment once for any software, then deploy it with any solution everywhere you have Windows.
+> Write your deployment once for any software, then deploy it with any solution everywhere you have Windows.

-You know those massively complicated, complex, and expensive software management solutions where you typically need to buy more machines and hire consultants to help you configure/maintain?
-Yeah, that's not us.
+You know those massively complicated, complex, and expensive software management solutions where you typically need to buy more machines and hire consultants to help you configure/maintain them?
+Yeah, [that's not us](#requirements).
 We believe in simple solutions to complex problems.
 Software on Windows is already complex enough, we've designed our tools to be able to be simple to use, extremely powerful, flexible to fit nearly any situation, and for scale.
 And the best part is you can take advantage of our infrastructure and tools without any cost!

 * **Deploy Anywhere You Have Windows**/**Cloud Ready** (except Nano, sorry little buddy!).
 Yes, that includes Server.Core and [Windows Docker Containers](https://github.com/Microsoft/vsts-agent-docker/blob/f870fbf259a803c6a6d902e1c01f631936069d66/windows/servercore/10.0.14393/standard/VS2017/Dockerfile).
 Windows 7+/Windows 2003+ (although, we have been scaling down on 2003.
 I mean, 2003 is a bit long in the tooth, but some customers are still using it).
 Requires PowerShell v2+ (not PowerShell 6 yet - you're doing amazing if you are already on this, but give us some time) and Microsoft .NET Framework 4.x.
 You can deploy on prem, to Azure, AWS, or any cloud provider you might be looking at.
 * **Deploy with Everything.** Anything that can manage endpoints or do remote deployments can either direct Chocolatey through commands, batches, or scripts.
 Full configuration management solutions like Ansible, Chef, PowerShell DSC, Puppet or Salt typically have providers/modules that allow you to work within their languages to manage both Chocolatey installation/configuration and software.